lukasodaniel/AlphaZeroConnect4Assistant/README.md

 device_lib.list_local_devices() # output should include multiple device descriptions one of which containing "GPU" under the name field
 ```

 It is very possible that didn't work, there seem to be a few issues with versions of Tensorflow and newer NVIDIA drivers/tools.
-On Olympia I messed around with several versions until I finally got CUDA Toolkit 8.0 and cuDNN v5.1 to run properly.
+To reiterate, with these versions of Keras and Tensorflow on Olympia CUDA Toolkit 8.0 and cuDNN v5.1 ran properly.

 ## Running the Jupyter Notebook